Design Professionals of Canada: Activities

 The DesCan maintains a national certified body of graphic and communication designers and promotes standards of graphic design and ethical business practices for the benefit of Canadian industry, commerce, public service and education.

 Through the media, publications, seminars, events, conferences and exhibits, the DesCan builds awareness of graphic and communication design and its essential role in business and society.

 From 1977, initially in British Columbia and then across Canada, Graphex has provided a design competition.

 Since 1960, the DesCan has been recognizing as Fellows those designers who make major contributions to Canadian graphic design.
 Designers who have received the honour include Allan Fleming (1960), Burton Kramer (1975), Chris Yaneff (1983), Paul Arthur (1996), Jim Rimmer (2007), and Mark Busse (2014).

 Organization

 DesCan consists of ten chapters across Canada, facilitating a national, ongoing exchange of ideas and information for designers and students:

 Affiliations

-DesCan is a professional member of ico-D (International Council of Communication Design), the worldwide non-governmental body representing the graphic design profession.
+DesCan is a professional member of ICoD (International Council of Design), the worldwide non-governmental body representing design professions.
 This provides DesCan members with the opportunity for international recognition, professional development, and a global perspective on graphic design.

 The Société des designers graphiques du Québec (SDGQ), representing graphic designers in the province of Quebec, has a formal relationship with the GDC.